amsu-priya/ml_project/README.md

 Step 04 --> Create a new notebook under same file path and follow the code

-Step 05 --> Save and run the code and verify the accuracy.
+Step 05 --> Save and run the code.